lethaiq/shield-defend-adversarial-texts/README.md

 python train_base.py
 ```

 Load the base model, and add the SHILED protection.
 Train the new model and save to ```shield.pt``` in the current folder.
 Please make sure that the maximum length of inputs is the same with the base model for fair comparisons.
 By default we use tau temperature of 1.0 for training.
-Often decreasing the batch_size will help the training of SHILED.
+Often decreasing the batch_size will help the training of SHILED with better robustness.
 ```
 python train_shield.py
 ```